vaginessa/InkOwl/README.md

 tags are inserted separated by commas.

 <p>TO-DO:</p>
-* Have a list with the results from the search for a given tag in the tumblr channel
+* Try to make the app look nice
+* Load more in the "tattoo list"
+* Tablet version with panel fragments
+* Let's try testing our app

 ...to be continued